graylog-labs/graylog2-puppet/README.md

 Usage
 -----

-A Graylog2 example including the server and the web-interface component.
+A Graylog example including the server and the web-interface component.
 The module does **not** setup Elasticsearch and MongoDB so make sure to have those installed as well!